 We have a long time family friend who is an awesome, and I mean awesome, baker.
 And when my husband and I first got married she gave me a recipe for blueberry muffins, which to my surprise called for ‘your favorite vanilla cake recipe’!
 So I made her recipe using my Perfect Vanilla Cupcakes then modified the topping to be Paleo – and boy was she right!
-Using a cake recipe for blueberry muffins worked perfect and I would put these muffins up against any gluten-full counterpart any day 🙂
+Using a cake recipe for blueberry muffins worked perfect and I would put these Paleo Blueberry Muffins up against it’s gluten-full counterpart any day 🙂

 Here’s how to make them: